Get more online reviews for your business

 Online reviews are critical for local business success, no matter your business size or industry.
 As more consumers than ever do their own online research before making a purchase, reviews from other customers are often one of the first things they look at — in fact, 84% of people trust online reviews as much as personal recommendations.

 Many online platforms, such as Google reviews, Facebook and Yelp, offer the ability for your customers to share their experience with you as the business owner.
 These reviews also provide feedback to help potential customers decide whether to purchase from your business.

-Simply put, there are many reasons why online reviews and ratings will help your business grow, so let’s take a look at how you can make them work for you.
+Overall, there are many ways that online reviews and rankings can help your business grow — let’s look at how you can make them work for your business.

 - Wrong ways to ask for reviews